joerischasfoort/money-macro/index.md

 <div class="g-ytsubscribe" data-channelid="UCCKpicnIwBP3VPxBAZWDeNA" data-layout="full" data-count="default"></div>

-The channel is hosted by [Dr. Joeri Schasfoort](https://joerischasfoort.github.io/), who is currently a post-doctoral research fellow at the University of Cape Town.
+The channel is a Money & Macro Media Outlet.
+Money & Macro Media, Grotehondstraat 44, 2018 Antwerp, is a Belgian based company with a mission to provide high quality information in the social media age.